Find clients as a freelancer during the coronavirus epidemic

 The knowledge you gain can be converted into a guest blog or put into practice at your next client.

 5. Give a free or paid webinar

 Webinars are becoming more and more popular.
-This is partly because it is becoming easier and easier to get a large audience.
-In addition, most platforms offer your first webinar hosting free of charge.
-At TheONE Webinar, you even get 3 hours of free hosting and if you want unlimited, it only costs 9.99 per month.
+It is partly because it is becoming easier and easier to get a large audience.
+Besides, most platforms offer your first webinar hosting free of charge.
+At TheONE Webinar, you even get 3 hours of free hosting per month, and if you want unlimited, it only costs 9.99 per month.

-Webinars are extremely good for finding new customers and for customer loyalty.
+Webinars are perfect for finding new customers and for customer loyalty.
 You can share all your expertise at your own pace and engage people on the subject you know something about.